LINWEN607/congregate/README.md

-    processes                               Set number of processes to run in parallel. commit                                  Disable the dry-run and perform the full migration with all reads/writes. skip-users                              Stage: Skip staging users; Migrate: Skip migrating users; Rollback: Remove only groups and projects. hard-delete                             Remove user contributions and solely owned groups. skip-groups                             Rollback: Remove only users and projects. skip-group-export                       Skip exporting groups from source instance.
+    processes                               Set number of processes to run in parallel. commit                                  Disable the dry-run and perform the full migration with all reads/writes. skip-users                              Stage: Skip staging users; Migrate: Skip migrating users; Rollback: Remove only groups and projects. skip-adding-members                     Skip adding members from GitHub as source instance hard-delete                             Remove user contributions and solely owned groups. skip-groups                             Rollback: Remove only users and projects. skip-group-export                       Skip exporting groups from source instance.